imagineai/create-django-app/README.md

 ```

 - You can replace the default settings with your preferences (based on the options allowed), and then run `imagine compile myapp.im` in your terminal.
-Your app and will be updated with the new settings.
+Your app will be updated with the new settings.

 <br/>